Great Victorian Rail Trail

-The Goulburn River High Country Rail Trail (GRHCRT) is the longest continuous rail trail in Australia traversing 134 kilometres through north, north east Victoria.
+The Great Victorian Rail Trail is the new name!
+It replaces Goulburn River High Country Rail Trail – the name that was used while the trail was under construction.
+It is the longest continuous rail trail in Australia traversing 134 kilometres through north, north east Victoria.
 Set on a former railway easement, this trail can be cycled, walked or ridden in either direction.
 If a shorter trip is more your style, there are loads of sections accessible from carparks and villages dotted along the rail trail, all with their own personality from which to choose.

 The rail trail meanders through farmland, along the Goulburn River and in the foothills of the magnificent Victorian High Country.

 The completed rail trail traverses the Mitchell, Murrindindi and Mansfield Shires, connecting towns and communities including Tallarook, Trawool, Kerrisdale, Homewood, Yea, Yarck, Molesworth, Cathkin, Alexandra, Koriella, Kanumbra, Merton, Woodfield, Bonnie Doon, Maindample and Mansfield.

 The Rail Trail promises many exciting adventures as it winds along the heritage-classified Goulburn River, through the Trawool Valley, classified by the National Trust for its scenic beauty, crossing over Lake Eildon at the Brankeet Arm, on its way to the magnificent High Country and Mts Buller and Stirling.
 Towns and settlements along the way offer unique experiences and places to explore, including historic landmarks and buildings, art galleries, museums, food and wine, shopping and markets.